-Back in 2005, or about 17 Brett Favre retirements ago, the Green Bay Packers trailed by 14 points to Baltimore in the first quarter.
+Back in 2005, or about 17 Brett Favre retirements ago, the Packers trailed by 14 points to Baltimore in the first quarter.
 Amazingly, according to Fox's broadcast, they had not trailed by 14 points in the first quarter in any game until Sunday.

 The Packers didn't just fall behind by 14 against Cincinnati, they did so in (embarrassing) style.